SihaiYu/Only_bi-molecular_reactions_sCRN_model/README.md

 Supplement
 ============================================================

-The computational model based on surface CRNs proposed in this paper only utilizes bimolecular reactions and does not employ reaction rules similar to "A+A -> B+B."
+The computational model based on surface CRNs proposed in this paper only utilizes bimolecular reactions and does not employ reaction rules similar to "A+A \rightarrow B+B."